scoheb/release-service-catalog/pipelines/managed/e2e/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | No        | "" |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 3.3.0
+* Update all tasks that now support trusted artifacts to specify the taskGit* parameters for the step action resolvers

 ## Changes in 3.2.0
 * Add new parameter `verify_ec_task_git_revision` needed for consuming the verify-conforma task via git resolver

-## Changes in 3.2.0
-* Update all tasks that now support trusted artifacts to specify the stepAction* parameters

 ## Changes in 3.1.0
 * Update all task pathInRepo values as they are now in `tasks/managed`